EmmanuelMasavoDjegou/EmmanuelMasavoDjegou/README.md

-# 👋 Hi, I'm Emmanuel
+# 👋 Hi, I'm Dr. DJEGOU

 A researcher who develops artificial intelligence methods using rigorous statistical principles to ensure they are accurate, reliable, interpretable, and scientifically valid.